guildai/guildai/STYLE.md

 The Guild codebase attempts to minimize class use in Python.
 In many cases, this is not practical and there are many uses of classes throughout.
-Nonetheless, if something can be accomplished using builtin Python types and functions
+Nonetheless, if something can be accomplished using builtin Python types and functions, we should use those instead of classes.

 Extendable interfaces should be implemented using classes.
 Even when duck-typing, a class should define the expected interface.